-- Acting on the principle that every member of staff is responsible for meeting the needs of all pupils. - Working in partnership with the Assistant Headteacher for Inclusion, pupils, parents/carers and other agencies. - Participating in appropriate training.
+- Acting on the principle that every member of staff is responsible for meeting the needs of all pupils. - Working in partnership with the Inclusion Manager, pupils, parents/carers and other agencies. - Participating in appropriate training.

-Pupils:
+Punils:

-- Having their wishes about their own needs regularly sought and carefully considered - All pupils treating their peers with respect - Parents/carers: - Through consultation and by working with the school to help meet their child's needs.
+- Having their wishes about their own needs regularly sought and carefully considered - All pupils treating their peers with respect

+Parents/carers:

+Through consultation and by working with the school to help meet their child's needs.